greenpau/caddy-authorize/README.md

 ### Default Allow ACL

-If `jwt` configuration contains the following directive, then The "catch-all" action is `allow`.
+If `jwt` configuration contains the following directive, then the "catch-all" action is `allow`.

 ```
 jwt {
-  default allow
+  acl default allow
 }
 ```